 Cultured Marble:: Love It or Hate It?

 I have to admit, I absolutely hate cultured marble.
-I have no problem with quartz, and I even like some Corian.
+I have no problem with quartz, which is also a manmade material.
 But cultured marble?
 Not even in the least.

 Yesterday I went to a home that hasn’t been completed yet, but the house is absolutely incredible.
 It’s massive (the couple’s dream home), and they’ve been working on it for 2 1/2 years so far.
 They’ve overlooked no detail, and it will certainly be a fabulous home when it’s completed.
 However, they chose to use cultured marble in the tub, sinks, and shower of the master bathroom.
 The countertops will be granite.